vaggeliskls/kubed/README.md

 Kubed is a powerful and user-friendly CLI tool designed to eliminate the complexity of Kubernetes deployments.
 Whether you're deploying Helm charts, transferring container images, or setting up a local Kubernetes cluster, Kubed makes it all incredibly simple.

-By wrapping popular tools like Helm, kubectl, Skopeo, and k3d, Kubed allows you to focus on deploying and managing your applications without getting bogged down by configuration files or complex workflows.
+By wrapping popular tools like [Helm](https://helm.sh/), [Kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl), [Skopeo](https://github.com/containers/skopeo), and [k3d](https://k3d.io/), Kubed allows you to focus on deploying and managing your applications without getting bogged down by configuration files or complex workflows.

 ## ✨ Features